Poes93/Mountain-Biking-Webpage/README.md

 ## Technologies Used

+### Languages Used

+HTML and CSS were used to create this website.

+### Frameworks, Libraries & Programs Used

 Balsamiq - Used to create wireframe.

 Github - To save and store the files for the website.